Guides

 - Your User ID and Access Token will appear on screen.
 Copy both of them.

-- Paste the Access Token and User ID into TamaleBot — either in the Integrations tab (click the Instagram card) or on the Deploy page in the Instagram fields.
+- Paste the Access Token and User ID into TamaleBot — either in the Integrations tab (click the Instagram card).

 /me/accounts to get a non-expiring page token.